fingerprintjs/fingerprintjs-pro-gtm/README.md

   </a>
 </p>

-Adapter for [FingerprintJS Pro JS agent](https://dev.fingerprintjs.com/docs) to use in [Google Tag Manager (GTM)](https://tagmanager.google.com/) template.
-GTM uses javascript subset that doesn't support Pomises and this is the reason for this library.
+Since GTM ([Google Tag Manager](https://tagmanager.google.com/)) uses a subset of JavaScript API that doesn't support Promises, we created this adapter for the [FingerprintJS Pro JS agent](https://dev.fingerprintjs.com/docs) that can be used in a GTM template.

 > :warning: **Work in progress**: This is a beta version of the library